Group Activities for Children and Teens

-Here is a list of ideas that I have employed at various times in a mental health setting for groups of children and teens.
+Here is a list of ideas that I have employed at various times in a mental health setting for groups of adults, children, and teens.

 1. Lighthouse